Venezuelans flood streets for another Chavez coffin parade

 And the state oil company PDVSA has been distributing a flyer titled “Chavez Crucified” amplifying the government’s accusation that he may have been infected with cancer by his enemies.

-“Chavez is a Christ, he suffered for his people, he extinguished himself in their service, he suffered his own C Calvary, he was assassinated by imperialists, he died young ... and he performed miracles in life,” it said.
+“Chavez is a Christ, he suffered for his people, he extinguished himself in their service, he suffered his own calvary, he was assassinated by imperialists, he died young ... and he performed miracles in life,” it said.

 That level of eulogy is drawing scorn in some circles for a man who, though loved by millions of Venezuela’s poor for his welfare policies and down-to-earth style, was also hated as an authoritarian bully by large segments of society.